diyabodiwala/FlicksMAB/README.md

-Movie Recommendation System using Multi-Armed Bandits and PyTorch
+FlicksMAB: AI-Powered Film Recommendations/Movie Recommendation System using Multi-Armed Bandits and PyTorch
 =====================================================

 This project implements a movie recommendation system using multi-armed bandits and PyTorch.
 The system takes into account the user's past behavior and recommends movies that are likely to engage them.